arshiya2704/cmpe281-piedpiper/ACTIVITIES.md

 - Updated the XP core value- courage .

 Ashish:-
-- Tested all APIs for various test cases and fixed sone bugs.
+- Tested all APIs for various test cases and fixed some bugs.
 - Updated XP core value - Feedback.
 - Created initial front end part with NodeJS and AWS.
 - Created API requests from this Frontend to my AWS server to retrieve data and dispay cart information.